AhmedRaoofuddin/RAG_Application/corpus/08_evaluation_system.md

   },
   "results": [
     {
-      "question": "What is Fortes Eduction?",
+      "question": "What is Fortes Education?",
-      "predicted": "Fortes Eduction is an advanced RAG system...", "expected": "Fortes Eduction is an advanced RAG Q&A system", "em": 0,
+      "predicted": "Fortes Education is an advanced RAG system...", "expected": "Fortes Education is an advanced RAG Q&A system", "em": 0,
       "f1": 0.89,
       "similarity": 0.95,